icnagy/XIIO/README.md

 # Alternate firmware for Doboz Audio XIIO

-This is an independent fiwrmware update for Doboz Audio XIIO touchplate controller.
+This is an independent firmware update for Doboz Audio XIIO touchplate keyboard Eurorack module.
+Use at your own risk.

 ## What's new in V3